neuronsimulator/nrn/neuron/neuron/classes/python.rst

         sys.path.append("/home/hines/lib64/python")
         import neuron

-    It is probably better to avoid the incessant :code:`import sys`... and instead add to your shell environment something analogous to
+    It is probably better to avoid the incessant ``import sys``... and instead add to your shell environment something analogous to

     .. code-block::